ibpsa/project1/meetings/2018-10-01-expert-meeting-paris/wp_3/Minutes_Breakout_sessions.md

   - Bad experience with the integrator block in Modelica
   - Bram co-developed the plug flow
   - Bram and Annelies developed a substation model
 - The following people agreed to model the network (we want to perform both an inter-model comparison and an intra-model comparison).
 If you have any questions, please don’t hesitate to contact Felix (felix.buenning@empa.ch).
-  - Felix: ??? - finished
+  - Felix: IBPSA library - finished
-  - Bram: ??? - finished (?)
+  - Bram: IBPSA library - finished (although it is exactly the same as Felix's code except for the automatic parameter loading)
   - Enora: Dimosim
   - Julie: Modelica IBPSA library
   - Alessandro: Buildings library
   - Konstantin: get junction model working
-  - Send results to Felix by 15th of November: @Felix, could you please specify the exact variables and the time step you would like to have in order to make an in-depth comparison?
+- Detailed information regarding common exercise can be found  [here](../../../wp_3_2_destest/Specifications/NetworkCommonExercise1.md)

-### Discussion on possible interactions and further steps
+  - **Send results to Felix by 15th of November**

 ## Breakout session 2-2